 - External investors and other stakeholders

 And when you are working with them or delivering work or products to them or getting work or products from them, you will need to manage expectations.
 It is impossible to escape setting expectations when working in any kind of team.
-The better you manage expectations, the more benefits you will get doing your role as mentioned at the start of this video.
+The better you manage expectations, the more benefits you will get doing your role.

 So the five steps are:

 - Think ahead.